shannenlolol/SG_Routing_UI_SL/docs/User Stories.md

 * The system shall provide a map style toggle (e.g., **Default** / **Simple**).
 * When set to Default, the map shall use the standard OpenStreetMap tile layer.
-* When set to Simple, the map shall switch to a simplified basemap (e.g., a light Carto style).
+* When set to Simple, the map shall switch to a simplified basemap.
 * Toggling the basemap shall not clear the route, road-type overlays, or blockage layers.

 ---